 POCUS ECHO

-Point of Care Ultrasound (POCUS) ECHO
+About Point of Care Ultrasound ECHO

 During each session, a panel of subject matter experts who constitute the ECHO “hub team” facilitate brief didactics, and de-identified patient cases are presented by participants.
-Students and established providers alike receive support and recommendations from their peers while learning how to comprehensively apply skills.
+Students and established providers receive support and recommendations from their peers while learning how to comprehensively apply skills.

-POCUS ECHO meets on the 2nd & 4th Monday of each month from 12:00 - 1:30 p.m.
+The POCUS ECHO meets on the second and fourth Monday of each month from 12:00 - 1:00 p.m.
 ET via Zoom.

 Register for POCUS ECHO